aura-nw/aura/x/smartaccount/README.md

             done
 ```
 - **SA Module**
-    - The `smart accounts` module checks if the requested account is of type `SmartAccount`, if not, rejects it.
+    - The `SA module` checks if the requested account is of type `SmartAccount`, if not, rejects it.
-    - if `recover` call success, module will update new **PubKey** for account then save account to `auth` module
+    - if `recover` call success, module will update new **PubKey** for account then save account to `auth` module.

 </br>

 **Required**
 - valid parameters.
 - Account with *address* must exists on-chain and has type **SmartAccount**.
-- Smart account enables recovery function by implementing `recover` method in **sudo** entry point.
+- Account enables recovery function by implementing `recover` method in **sudo** entry point of linked smart contract.

 </br>

 ## Smart account Tx
 When build transaction with smart account, user must includes `Validate message` into tx.
 This message has type **MsgExecuteContract** and will use to trigger smart contract logic that applies to this account.

-`Validate message` call to `after_execute` method of contract that associated with smart account.
+`Validate message` call to `after_execute` method of contract that linked with smart account.
 It's value is information of all other messages included in tx.
 Firstly, the module uses this message data to execute a contract's query before the tx is passed to the mempool.
 The query calls the `validate` method for basic validation tx, if it fails, the tx will be denied to enter the mempool and the user will not incur gas charges for it.
 Finnaly, after all messages included in tx are executed, `Validate message` will be executed to determine whether tx was successful or not.

 </br>